hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter5.md

 “You are funny, Irena, which is why I like you.
 And I do like you, which is why I’m here.”

 “What, dancing with me?
 Yes, I had supposed that might have something to do with it.”
 She exhaled slowly, the quickening pace of the dance beginning to tire her out.
-“What about love, then?”“A little sparrow chirruped in my ear a cute little story about a couple who have been sneaking away during small hours of the day to relish the sweet, intoxicating honey of each other’s taste.”
+“What about love, then?”
+“A little sparrow chirruped in my ear a cute little story about a couple who have been sneaking away during small hours of the day to relish the sweet, intoxicating honey of each other’s taste.”

 “You should get help.”